- There are three extant thresher shark species that can be differentiated by the main color of the dorsal surface of their bodies and by size.

 The range of thresher sharks varies according to species.
 Of all three species, common thresher sharks are distributed along the continental shelves of North America and Asia of the North Pacific.
 Still, they are rare in the Central and Western Pacific.
 The other two species, Bigeye and Pelagic thresher sharks, are more common in the warmer waters of the Central and Western Pacific.

-The Common Thresher is by far the largest of the three thresher sharks, reaching a total length of 20 ft (6.1 meters) and weighing over 1100 lb (500 kilograms).
-The Bigeye Thresher is the next largest, reaching a length of 16 ft (4.9 meters).
-At just 10 ft (3 meters), the Pelagic thresher is the smallest species.
+The Common Thresher is by far the largest of the three thresher sharks, reaching a total length of 20 feet (6.1 meters) and weighing over 1,100 pounds (500 kilograms).
+The Bigeye Thresher is the next largest, reaching a length of 16 feet (4.9 meters).
+At just 10 feet (3 meters), the Pelagic thresher is the smallest species.
 The largest thresher shark on record was estimated at 32 feet, caught by fisherman Roger Nowell near the Lands End peninsula off the coast of Cornwall.
-The giant thresher shark weighed an enormous 1,250 lbs.
+The giant thresher shark weighed an enormous 1,250 pounds.
 Unfortunately, according to the media, it didn’t live for long and was auctioned off in 2007.

 What Do Thresher Sharks Eat?